rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 1. Follow the steps in [aes128_driver](https://github.com/happyx94/aes128_driver) to include the necessary applications and modules.

-2. Copy ./images/linux/image.up to your USB stick.
-Also Copy the tool scripts as well as the wifi config files to the usb stick.
+2. Copy `./images/linux/image.up` to your USB stick.
+Also copy the tool scripts as well as the wifi config files to the usb stick.

 3. Boot your minized.
 Interrupt the autobooting.
 In uboot shell, type